input-output-hk/catalyst-voices/catalyst_voices/apps/voices/integration_test/README.md

 ## Troubleshooting

-* **Chromedriver**: Ensure chromedriver is running on port 4444 before running the tests.
+* **Chromedriver**: Ensure chromedriver is running on port 4444 before running the tests and ensure that you have same versions of chromedriver and chrome.
 * **Web Headers**: If you encounter cross-origin issues, ensure the web headers are set correctly.
 * **Other issues**: If you encounter other issues, try the following: